 The average cost of Liposuction in the Philippines comes in at around AUD $1,477 (UK £750, EUR €970, CAN $1,400, USD $1,000) compared to the cost of having the treatment at home - $7,200 in Australia.
 (UK £3,600, EUR €4,700, CAN $7,000, USD $5,100).

 Note: the prices above are approximate.
 Please check our current prices for your selected clinic for estimated costs of treatment.

 After you have been given an anesthetic the procedure begins.
 Small incisions are made in the areas where the fat is to be removed.
 Cannulas (long, thin tubes) are inserted and a saline mixture is injected into the fat cells which dissolves them so they can be sucked out by a machine.
 Sometimes ultrasound waves are used to break up the fat cells instead of the injection.

 Follow this link to see our liposuction clinics and doctors in the Philippines.
-You can book a free appointment online, or contact our helpful Customer Care Team at any time for no cost at all.
+You can book your appointment online at no charge to you, or contact our helpful Customer Care Team at any time with any questions or concerns.

 Double Chin Surgery: What You Need to Know.
 John Hopkins Medicine.
 Website accessed: 20 December 2020 https://www.hopkinsmedicine.org/health/wellness-and-prevention/double-chin-surgery-what-you-need-to-know